-- Pressing the SET button once will result in a 1 mph decrease in set speed.
-Each subsequent tap of the button results in a decrease of 1 mph. - If the button is continually pressed, the set speed will continue to decrease until the button is released, then the new set speed will be established.
+• Pushing the SET - button once will result in a 1 mph decrease in set speed.
+Each subsequent tap of the button results in a decrease of 1 mph.

+• If the button is continually pushed, the set speed will continue to decrease until the button is released, then the new set speed will be established.

-- Pressing the SET button once will result in a 1 km/h decrease in set speed.
-Each subsequent tap of the button results in a decrease of 1 km/h. - If the button is continually pressed, the set speed will continue to decrease until the button is released, then the new set speed will be established.
+- Pushing the SET button once will result in a 1 km/h decrease in set speed.
+Each subsequent tap of the button results in a decrease of 1 km/h. - If the button is continually pushed, the set speed will continue to decrease until the button is released, then the new set speed will be established.